GSi VB3-II - Virtual Tonewheel Organ

 Subject to the limitations described below, GenuineSoundware, as licensor, hereby grants you, the licensee, a non-exclusive, perpetual License to use VB3-II in accordance with the documentation provided by GenuineSoundware.

-1.1 GRANT OF LICENSE This License Agreement grants you the following rights:
+This License Agreement grants you the following rights:

 (a) Software.
 You may install and use VB3-II for an unlimited period on at most three Computers provided that these Computers belong to you and that VB3-II is used only on one Computer at a time.